-5.2.4 Benchmarking
+5.2.3 Benchmarking

-Benchmarking shall be conducted which involves:
+Program benchmarking shall be conducted within 2 months from the proposed resolution/date which involves:

-- Identifying similar programs at other universities in Bahrain, region and internationally. - Identifying best characteristics and best practices associated with these programs. - Exploring the way in which the proposed program could incorporate these characteristics and practices whilst, at the same time, incorporating characteristics and practices unique to Gulf University. - Identifying relevant accreditation and professional bodies.
+- Identifying similar programs at other universities in Bahrain, region and internationally. - Identifying the graduate attributes, aims, learning outcomes, admission criteria, teaching and learning methods, assessment methods, career opportunities, staffing, resources of the benchmarked programs - Exploring the way in which the proposed program could incorporate these characteristics and practices whilst, at the same time, incorporating characteristics and practices unique to Gulf University. - Identifying relevant accreditation and professional bodies.

-This process shall develop a set of benchmark indicators.
+This process shall develop benchmark report including domain analysis.